rhmdin/rhmdin/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 Studying Computer Science
+- 🔭 Studying Information System
 - ⚡ Playing Pokemon UNITE a lot!